jeffreymoro/jeffreymoro-dot-hugo/content/blog/against-cop-shit.md

 For the purposes of this post, I define "cop shit" as "any pedagogical technique or technology that presumes an adversarial relationship between students and teachers."
 Here are some examples:

-- ed-tech that tracks our students' every move
+- ed-tech that tracks our students’ every move
 - plagiarism detection software
 - militant tardy or absence policies, particularly ones that involve embarassing our students, e.g. locking them out of the classroom after class has begun
 - assignments that require copying out honor code statements
 - "rigor," "grit," and "discipline"
-- any interface with *actual* cops, such as [reporting students' immigration status to ICE](https://www.washingtonpost.com/news/education/wp/2018/05/23/astounding-ignorance-of-the-law-civil-rights-groups-slam-devos-for-saying-schools-can-report-undocumented-students/?utm_term=.80634bea1c1f&tid=lk_interstitial_manual_8&itid=lk_interstitial_manual_8) and [calling cops on students sitting in classrooms](https://www.cnn.com/2020/01/24/us/ball-state-university-police-seat-change-trnd/index.html).
+- any interface with *actual* cops, such as [reporting students’ immigration status to ICE](https://www.washingtonpost.com/news/education/wp/2018/05/23/astounding-ignorance-of-the-law-civil-rights-groups-slam-devos-for-saying-schools-can-report-undocumented-students/?utm_term=.80634bea1c1f&tid=lk_interstitial_manual_8&itid=lk_interstitial_manual_8) and [calling cops on students sitting in classrooms](https://www.cnn.com/2020/01/24/us/ball-state-university-police-seat-change-trnd/index.html).

 While I am most familiar with higher ed, cop shit undoubtedly reaches its *sine qua non* in the K-12 classroom, particularly given how such classrooms are even more militarized (actual cops, metal detectors, education premised on compliance, etc.) than higher ed.
 While I was getting my hair cut yesterday, my stylist told me about her daughter's math teacher, who is currently punishing her daughter for falling behind on work due to a broken arm by assigning her upwards of fifteen pages of homework a night.
 The child is seven.
 This is pure, uncut cop shit.